Home | Browse Topics | Family law | Relationships and break-ups | Rules for dividing relationship property

 Property (Relationships) Act 1976, ss 26–28D

-Under the Property (Relationships) Act, the court must have regard to the interests of any dependent children of the relationship.
+Under the Property (Relationships) Act, the court must take into account the interests of any dependent children of the relationship.
 In doing this, the court can:

 • award relationship property for the benefit of the children

-• make an order postponing the division of relationship property to prevent undue hardship to the spouse or partner who is the principal provider of care for the children
+• make an order postponing the division of relationship property to prevent undue hardship to the partner who is the principal provider of care for the children

 • recognise the need for children to have suitable furniture and make a Furniture Order granting either spouse or partner the possession and use of specific furniture.